Zero Trust Architecture for Cloud Environments

 Checklist or steps (non-advisory)

-The following sequence reflects the implementation phases described in CISA's Zero Trust Maturity Model and NIST SP 800-207 §4.
+The following sequence reflects the phased implementation structure described in NIST SP 800-207 and the CISA Zero Trust Maturity Model:

 Reference table or matrix